JuliaGeometry/DelaunayTriangulation.jl/docs/src/interface/interface.md

 - Triangles: `NTuple{3, Int64}`.
 - Collections of triangles: `Set{NTuple{3, Int64}}`

 We also give support for customing how points are represented, and by default we support collections of points given as matrices (with each point its own column), or vectors of vectors.
-The number type used for representing coordinates has to be Float64 to support ExactPredicates.jl, although if you like you could customise `orient_predicate`, `incircle_predicate`, `sameside_predicate` and `meet_predicate`, even circumventing ExactPredicates.jl if you like.
+The number type used for representing coordinates has to be Float64 to support ExactPredicates.jl, although if you like you could customise `orient_predicate` and `incircle_predicate`, even circumventing ExactPredicates.jl if you like.
+See the predicates section in the sidebar for a further discussion of changing these predicate definitions.

 We also provide a customisable interface for representing boundary nodes, although for unconstrained triangulations this is relevant.
 By default, we support boundary nodes represented according to the following, where we let `BN` refer to the collection of boundary nodes: